Don’t make starting a new job harder than it needs to be.

 We all know how stressful starting a new job can be.
 It’s difficult to find your bearings with your work assignments and try to fit in with a new company’s culture.
 But, there are a few common pitfalls that we can help you avoid when it comes to taking on a new position.

 Part of being the “new guy” is asking questions and figuring things out.
 There are two reasons that people don’t ask questions 1) they’re afraid to ask or 2) they go ahead and assume they know the answer.
 If you’re afraid to ask, don’t be!
 Whenever a new person comes into the office, everyone expects them to have questions and need some help, it comes with the territory.
 Other times, people don’t ask questions because they assume it will be like their last job.
 Instead, try to check most of your assumptions at the door on your first day.
 Bottom line: asking questions will prevent costly mistakes.
 It’s also a great way to show you’re committed to learning and professional development.

 Mistake: Isolating yourself from co-workers.

-We can all start feeling shy whenever we are the new person, but it’s important to push through it and get to know your co-workers.
+We can all start feeling shy whenever we are new person, but it’s important to push through it and get to know your co-workers.
 When it comes to that first week at work, go find some people to eat lunch with!
-When you’re first starting, take any opportunity you can to socialize with your co-workers.
+When you’re starting, take any opportunity to socialize with your co-workers.
 It will make your job more fun.
 Plus, your co-workers are more likely to help you out if they know you.

 Mistake: Arriving late.